sofianunezda/Quantum-Sensing/README.md

 This repository includes a complete introductory manual on quantum sensing based on NV centers in diamond, written during my research internship at the Nanomaterials and Nanotechnology Research Center (CINN).

-The manual covers the physical principles of NV centers, ODMR, microwave instrumentation, radiofrequency generators and spectrum analyzers, serving as a practical introduction to NV-based quantum sensing.
+The manual covers the physical principles of NV centers in diamond, quantum sensing, ODMR, magnetic sensitivity, microwave instrumentation, radiofrequency signal generators and spectrum analyzers, serving as a practical introduction to NV-based quantum sensing.

 The complete study manual is available in the `docs` folder: